Really? Fat people keep getting fatter - AI Wrote This

 The study found that “people of normal weight were three times more likely to be obese and five times more likely to be overweight than those who were overweight.”
 The reason, according to the researchers, was that people who are obese and overweight are more likely to eat a “high-calorie, nutrient-poor diet, which leads to weight gain, high blood pressure, insulin resistance, type 2 diabetes, and cardiovascular disease.”

 Stop reading this.
-It took me a few minutes to generate and edit this article using GPT-2 model and I have not checked any of the facts and figures.
+It took me a few minutes to generate and edit this article using GPT-2 (that’s back in 2019, way before ChatGPT which I updated with another version below) model and I have not checked any of the facts and figures.
 But it is a good illustration of how dangerous AI can be.
 Jump right to the bottom to read more about the AI text generator impact.
 Thanks.
+I have now included another version of the generated text of this fictitious topic by ChatGPT at the end of this article.

 But the real kicker?
 This was happening before the internet.
 The researchers believe that as more people became aware of the “caloric density” of the food they were eating, they started to eat more food.